 d.
 Implement Controls (FRAM 9.4.4).
-Section 9.4.4 requires the FEM to monitor the proper implementation of controls, including contractor processes for USQs and configuration management.
+Section 9.4.4 requires the FEM to monitor the proper implementation of controls, including contractor processes for USQs and configuration management and compliance with the technical safety requirements.

 3.1.3 Core Function 4, Perform Work